Enterprise SaaS does not get as much ink devoted to it as its more accessible, popular cousin: consumer tech.

 On the horizontal or x-axis, from left to right, it shows product completion time (or development effort).
 In enterprise SaaS, depending on team size and product complexity, product completion can take from 1 year to 10 years.

 For a pithy 35 second explanation of the chart, see Marc Andreessen of Andreessen Horowitz above.
-(The video should start from 46mins 31seconds, if it does not, feel free to move it forward to this time)
+(The video should start from 46mins 31seconds, if it does not, please move it forward to this time, and watch for 35 seconds)

 In simple terms – in comparison to consumer web or mobile solutions, enterprise SaaS does not have a traditional minimum viable product (MVP).
 In opposition to the popular consumer tech view, the enterprise SaaS product’s MVP is a (later-)phased version of the final product.